dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 - `identity`: Used to create and manage identities.
 - `info`: Used to display information, such as version or port values.
 - `ledger`: Used to interact with accounts within the ledger canister.
 - `new`: Used to create a new project.
-Creates a new project.
+By default, creates a Motoko project.
 - `ping`: Used to test network connectivity to the mainnet or the local canister execution environment.
 - `quickstart`: Used to perform an initial one-time identity and wallet setup.
 - `start`: Used to start the local canister execution environment for the current project.